-Ebun Oluwole is a freelance writer currently studying French and International Studies.
-She tweets from @eBunite and blogs at http://ebunoluwole.com
+Ebun Oluwole is a budding writer and photographer currently studying French and International Studies.
+She tweets from @eBunite.

 30 Days, 30 Voices series is an opportunity for young Nigerians from across the world to share their stories and experiences – creating a meeting point where our common humanity is explored.

 Op-ed pieces and contributions are the opinions of the writers only and do not represent the opinions of Y!/YNaija